 I mean, my hair.

 To name some that stand out: The Wire, Monty Python's Flying Circus, The Sopranos, Gilmore Girls, Community, Game of Thrones, Stranger than Fiction, The Cell, Scener ur ett äktenskap, Before Sunrise/Before Sunset, Clue, Office Space, Rosenkrantz & Guildenstern are dead, American beauty.

-I listen to depressing music, all in all.
-Just to throw some names around, I'd say the musicians that have most captured my heart are Sun of Nothing, Regina Spektor, Tom Lehrer, Skyclad, My Dying Bride, Garmarna and recently lots of folk music, lots of medieval music and traditional percussion.
-I seem to have a thing for screaming girls, for example Miss Violetta Beauregarde.
+I mostly listen to music that sports the following feelings: depression, grief, sweetness/quirkiness and cleverness.
+Not all all at once, but combinations are good.
+Just to throw some names around, I'd say the musicians that have captured my heart the most are Sun of Nothing, Regina Spektor, Tom Lehrer, Skyclad, My Dying Bride, Garmarna, Blackbird Raum, and recently lots of folk music, lots of medieval music and traditional percussion.
+I also seem to have a thing for screaming girls, for example Miss Violetta Beauregarde.